OneGate Configuration

 # systemctl disable opennebula-gate

-Server logs are located in /var/log/one
+Server logs are located in /var/log/one in the following files:

 Other logs are also available in Journald.
 Use the following command to show these: